There’s no denying it. Content Marketing is booming.

 “… a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.”

-Not everyone in your business is on board with content marketing and some people don’t understand what it is or how it can help and others think the company budget should be spent better elsewhere.
+Not everyone in your business is on board with content marketing.
+Some people don’t understand what it is or how it can help and others think the company budget should be spent better elsewhere.

-Solution 1 – write a well thought out plan that you can share
+Solution 1 – Write a plan that everyone can access

-Already have a plan in place but want to take it to the next level?
+Do you already have a plan in place but you want to take it to the next level?
 CMI research shows that almost three-quarters of businesses with a documented strategy are planning to integrate it into an ongoing business process.
-A written document will help you share your plans with other departments and gain their buy-in.
+A written document will help you share your plans with other departments and gain their trust.

-What you do is so dull, there’s nothing interesting to tell people which means a content marketing strategy is out of the question.
+What you do isn't entertaining or interesting.
+There’s nothing to tell people which means a content marketing strategy is out of the question.

 How lovely life would be if you only had one objective to deliver in 2018.
-Of course, reality is very different and your business wants more leads, greater brand visibility, improved brand recognition plus increased engagement.
+Of course, the reality is very different, and your business wants more leads, greater brand visibility, improved brand recognition plus increased engagement.
 How are you going to deliver all that?

-In case you hadn’t guessed, a content strategy will facilitate great content that connects with clients wherever they are in their purchasing journey.
-Whether they have a problem that needs to be solved or they’re seeking a new provider, you’ll make prospects aware of your business, how you can help and deliver more, better-educated clients to your sales team.
+In case you hadn’t guessed, a content strategy will help you create great content that connects with clients wherever they are in their buying journey.
+Whether they have a problem that needs solving or they’re seeking a new provider, you’ll make prospects aware of your business, and how you can help and deliver better-suited clients to your sales team.

 A content marketing strategy also supports content distribution via multiple channels.
 From social media to blog posts, webinars, podcasts, infographics and tutorials, you’ll reach your target audience in a way that works for them.
-A good strategy also ensures all the topics in your niche are covered.
-And the content you create will resonate with the audience.
+A good strategy ensures all the topics in your niche are covered, and the content you create will resonate with the audience.

 If you already have a plan in place but it’s not delivering what you need, 2018 is the year to review, update and tweak until you’re back on target.